rodekruis/automated-cloud-detection/README.md

 ```
-python /workdir/scripts/main.py --inference
+python /workdir/scripts/main.py --inference --run-name run_1
 ```

 Finally, run the postprocessing script to merge all tiles into a scene level prediction.
 Specify --run-name to be the same as used in the previous inference step, when not specified, the tiles of all runs are merged (seperately per run).
-Furthermore add --return-tif if you want the output returned as a tif file (takes significantly longer than png).
-If used, check whether the input tif scene used in preprocessing is in the right directory (see --return-tif help) and use the same resize-factor as in preprocessing (by default 100, as the default in preprocessing).
 ```
-python /workdir/scripts/post_processing.py --return-tif
+python /workdir/scripts/post_processing.py --run-name run_1
 ```

 The output of each scene can then be found in data/4_prediction_scenes.